-- All proposals are expected to demonstrate clear plans with recorded milestones and timelines for associated activities to develop economic, commercial and societal impacts. - Methods of engagement and measures of success should be outlined including how these will be regularly reviewed throughout the project in order to deliver the most impact. - Any planned activities should be fully justified within the JoR attachment.
+Methods of engagement and measures of success should be outlined including how these will be regularly reviewed throughout the project in order to deliver the most impact.
+Any planned activities should be fully justified within the Justification of Resources attachment. -- ---